-UK and US releases will follow in the beginning of 2011.
+UK and US releases followed in the beginning of 2011.

 The album is mainly a compilation – a mixture of her biggest radio songs, 5 new songs and an extra CD with brand new acoustic recordings of old, new, well known and not so known tracks, as well as duets.
 27 tracks in total.

 Tina says that after her return to Denmark for the first time in many years she’s had the time and space to think about where she’s been geographically and musically over the past ten hectic years.

 And that’s why it feels like the right time to sum up, enjoy the colours of the first chapter of a successful career and at the same time start a new.

 In the fall Tina played her so far biggest tours in Germany and Denmark.

 In 2009 Tina wrote all the music for the film “Oldboys”.

 She spent January in L.A. and February and March in New York where she wrote and recorded most of the film’s score.

 In the same period she went to Europe to film the “As Good As Home” ad for Scandinavian Airlines which ran on Danish TV from April on and got all of Tina’s five albums in to the Top 100 at the same time which is a first on the Danish music scene.